PaulDanielYoung/personal-website/src/lib/posts/first-post.md

 ## History

 So often we avoid running water, and running water is a lot of fun.
 I sincerely wish for you every possible joy life could bring.
 Zip.
 That easy.
 Just a happy little shadow that lives in there.
 It's life.
 It's interesting.
 It's fun.
 Just let go - and fall like a little waterfall.
+My favorite search engine is [Duck Duck Go](https://duckduckgo.com).

 ### Discovery